soleblaze/openstack/README.md

 These scripts are heavily influenced by the Folsom and Grizzly documentation created by [mseknibilel][msknibilel].
 You can find msknibilel's Grizzly install guide [here][grizzlyguide]

-**Note: These scripts do not currently setup SSL and therefore are not suitable for production environments.**
+**Note: These scripts do not currently setup SSL or HA and therefore are not suitable for production environments.**

 ## controller.sh - Work in Progress